Sidify Music Converter

 After the downloading process is completed, you can click on the "Converted" tab on the left panel to find the well-downloaded files.

-When you download music from Spotify, they are saved as encoded OGG files.
-Therefore, you can download Spotify playlists for offline streaming with a Spotify Premium account, but you can’t open them without the Spotify app.
+Spotify saves playlists as encoded OGG files when you download them, which can be downloaded for offline streaming with a Premium account.
+However, the Spotify downloads can only be opened using the Spotify app.
 In other words, you don’t own the songs.
 To export Spotify playlists as MP3 files, the easiest way is to turn to Sidify Music Converter.

 Sidify offers free and professional versions.
-If you need to convert Spotify playlists to MP3 format only, the freeware would be good for you.
-If you need to download music from Spotify in high quality, keep more ID tags, burn Spotify songs to CD, or get more extra features, the professional version should be your first choice.
+The freeware will be good for you if you need to convert Spotify playlists to MP3 format only.
+If you need to download music from Spotify in high quality, keep more ID3 tags, burn Spotify songs to CD, download Spotify lyrics, or get more extra features, the professional version should be your first choice.